ProjectsByJackHe/ProjectsByJackHe/README.md

 I graduated UBC with a degree in Computer Science in 4 years :)

-As an undergrad, I did 4 internships, 3 at Microsoft and 1 at Nuro.
+As an undergrad, I did 4 internships, 3 at Microsoft and 1 at Nuro.ai.

 Now, I am a full time software engineer at Microsoft working on Operating Systems networking in C and C++ (GOTTA GO FAST!).